-While sometimes we can choose to no longer be in relationship with someone when the interaction is unhealthy or stressful, other times the connection is more complicated and feels more permanent.
+While sometimes we can choose to no longer be in relationship with someone when the interaction is unhealthy or stressful, often it is helpful to learn how to work through the challenges and build healthy connections.
+This may involve setting healthy boundaries, resolving past hurts, honoring each others’ belief systems, and learning how to improve communication.

 Some of the relationships that we can help you to improve include: